cotarr/collab-iot-device/README.md

 # collab-iot-device

-This is a demo repository.
+This is 1 of 4 repositories used on a collaboration project for learning oauth2orize and passport.
-It is a mock IOT device that will emulate data collection from a physical device.
+This repository is a mock IOT device that will emulate data collection from a physical device on a home network.
-Oauth2 access_token will be obtained from the authorization server using client credential grant type.
+Oauth2 access_token will be obtained from the authorization server using grant type client credentials.
-Using a timer loop, mock data will be sent to the mock database API.
+Using a timer loop, mock data will be repetitively sent to a mock database API.
 New access_tokens are obtained as needed from the authorization server.

-This is one of 4 repositories

 |                        Repository                                  |                   Description                         |
 | ------------------------------------------------------------------ | ----------------------------------------------------- |